-On November 13, 2012 the Company entered into a five-year property option agreement (the "Agreement") with Herb Froude ("Froude") to acquire a 100% undivided interest in 1 exploration license (the "Froude Property") totaling 11 claims or approximately 275 hectares near its Pine Cove mine.
-The Froude Property is contiguous and inclusive in the Pine Cove Project.
-The Agreement requires the Company to pay to Froude \$10,000 at closing (paid) and to fund expenditures over the life of the option to a minimum of \$125,000.
-The Agreement also entitles Froude to an NSR of 3% to an aggregate sum of \$3 million; following this and after 200,000 ounces of gold has been sold from the Froude Property, Froude is then entitled to a 1% NSR.
+On November 13, 2012, the Company entered into a five-year property option agreement (the "Froude Agreement") with Herb Froude ("Froude") to acquire a 100% undivided interest in 1 exploration license (the "Froude Property") totaling 11 claims or approximately 275 hectares near its Pine Cove mine.
+The Froude Property is contiguous and now inclusive in the Pine Cove Project.
+The Froude Agreement requires the Company to pay to Froude \$10,000 on January 1, 2013 (paid) and to fund expenditures over the life of the option to a minimum of \$125,000.
+The Froude Agreement also entitles Froude to an NSR of 3% to an aggregate sum of \$3 million; following this, and after 200,000 ounces of gold has been sold from the Froude Property, Froude is then entitled to a 1% NSR.

-On November 19, 2012 the Company entered into a five-year property option agreement (the "Agreement") with Messieurs Duffitt and Strong ("Duffitt and Strong") to acquire a 100% undivided interest in 2 exploration licenses (the "Duffitt and Strong Property") totaling 7 claims or approximately 175 hectares near its Pine Cove mine.
-The Duffitt and Strong Property is contiguous and inclusive in the Pine Cove Project.
-The Agreement requires the Company to pay to Duffitt and Strong \$20,000 at closing (paid) and to fund expenditures over the life of the option to a minimum of \$125,000.
-The Agreement also entitles Duffitt and Strong to an NSR of 3% to an aggregate sum of \$3 million; following this and after 200,000 ounces of gold has been sold from the Duffitt and Strong Property, Duffitt and Strong are then entitled to a 1% NSR.
+On November 19, 2012, the Company entered into a five-year property option agreement (the "DS Agreement") with Messer's Duffitt and Strong ("Duffitt and Strong") to acquire a 100% undivided interest in 2 exploration licenses (the "Duffitt and Strong Property") totaling 7 claims or approximately 175 hectares near its Pine Cove mine.
+The Duffitt and Strong Property is contiguous with and now inclusive in the Pine Cove Project.
+The DS Agreement requires the Company to pay to Duffitt and Strong \$20,000 at closing (paid) and to fund expenditures over the life of the option to a minimum of \$125,000.
+The DS Agreement also entitles Duffitt and Strong to an NSR of 3% to an aggregate sum of \$3 million; following this, and after 200,000 ounces of gold has been sold from the Duffitt and Strong Property, Duffitt and Strong is then entitled to a 1% NSR.